-An Energy Community Is a Business
+An Energy Community Is a Community Owned Business

-Built on 180 years of cooperative principles — the most proven model for shared prosperity.
+Built on 180 years of cooperative principles, the most proven model for shared prosperity.

 Rooted in Cooperation

-In 1844, the Rochdale Pioneers in England founded the first modern cooperative — not as charity, but as a business owned by its members.
+In 1844, the Rochdale Pioneers in England founded the first modern cooperative - not as a charity, but as a business owned by its members.
 Their principles of democratic control, shared ownership, and community benefit became the blueprint for over 3 million cooperatives worldwide, now generating $2.2 trillion annually and serving 1 billion members.

 The Original Win-Win-Win